VisionEval/VisionEval-Docs/docs/09-estimation.md

 * This module step uses data sources including ?
 * This module step uses model types including Tabulation of data
-* This module step is estimated using the following approaches: Data file in inst/extdata/power_co2.csv
+* This module step is estimated using the following methods: Data file in inst/extdata/power_co2.csv
 * This module step is documented in R Script only, no md file produced

 The models in this model step are: